tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 ```

 `/5/` is an example of a Ruby regular expression.
 When used with the `=~`
-operator, it matches the *first* occurrence of a "5" in a string "5", and
+operator, it matches the *first* occurrence of a "5" in a string, and nothing
-nothing else.
+else.
 Ruby regular expressions start with `/` and end with `/`.
-The
+The string
-string that comes between those describes a set of strings.
+that comes between those describes a set of strings.

-Now suppose we want to determine if the entire string is "5", not just if a 5
+Now suppose we want to determine if the *entire* string is "5", not just if a
+5
 occurs somewhere in it.
 We can do it like this:

 ```ruby